smbutterfield/ibmt17-18/_11-further-part-writing/c2-ex-voiceleadingsecond.md

 [e][d][c]|| [e][d][c]|]
 V:2 clef=bass
-[C,] [D,] [E,]|| [C,] [D,] [E,]|] w:C:I viio6 I6 I V6/4 I6{% endcapture %}
+[C,] [D,] [E,]|| [C,] [D,] [E,]|] w:C:I V6/4 I6 I viio6 I6{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

 ## Pedal

 **Like the cadential 6/4 and passing 6/4 chords, the pedal 6/4 is defined by the motion that it creates in the bass line.
-A pedal 6/4 occurs when the bass line remains static across multiple chords by employing a second inversion chord.
-Note that this is different from a non-chord tone pedal, because a pedal 6/4 chord uses only chord tones to create the static pedal; it does not use non-chord tones to create the pedal.
+A pedal 6/4 occurs when the bass line remains static across multiple chords by employing a second inversion chord. *Note that this is different from a non-chord tone pedal*, because a pedal 6/4 chord uses only chord tones to create the static pedal; it does not use non-chord tones to create the pedal.
 Harmonize the following two examples of common pedal 6/4 chords.**

 {% capture ex4 %}X:4
 T:Pedal 6/4 chords